Samsung/tizen-docs/docs/platform/developing/setting-up.md

 You can set up your development environment to work through a network proxy.

 > [!NOTE]
->
 > A network proxy is particularly useful if you also track other Git repositories for which you do not already have a dedicated `ProxyCommand` in your `~/.ssh/config`, or which use "git://" or "http://".

 ### Configure a proxy

-To configure a proxy through the Linux shell prompt:
+To configure a proxy through the Linux shell prompt, follow the steps below:

 1. Open the `.bashrc` file and set the `http_proxy`, `ftp_proxy`, `https_proxy`, and `no_proxy` environment variables:
    ```